 In addition, each non-employee director receives an annual restricted stock grant of our Class A Common Stock with a fair market value of \$100,000.
 Each such restricted stock grant will vest in full on the one-year anniversary of the grant date, subject to the director's continuous service.
 Restricted stock grants are expected to be made annually based on the fair market value on the grant date.
 All unvested shares of restricted stock grants to the policy will immediately vest in full upon a change-in-control transaction.
-All restricted stock grants to our non-employee directors are expected to be made pursuant to the 2015 Stock Incentive Plan, or 2015 Plan.
+All restricted stock grants to our non-employee directors are expected to be made pursuant to the 2015 Stock Incentive Plan, or the 2015 Plan.
 See the section of this Proxy Statement entitled "Executive Compensation - Stock Incentive Plans - 2015 Stock Incentive Plan" for additional information.

-Notwithstanding the foregoing, our non-employee directors who beneficially own 5% or more of our outstanding capital stock will not be eligible to participate in our director compensation policy.
+Notwithstanding the foregoing, our non-employee directors who beneficially own 5% or more of our outstanding shares of Class A common stock and Class B common stock will not be eligible to participate in our director compensation policy.
 Accordingly, Messrs.
 Bliss and Rauth are not currently eligible to receive compensation pursuant to our director compensation policy.